mVaibhavPrakash/Java-Learning/file IO.md

       bw.flush();
       bw.close();

-      In file writer we have to provide additional line separator (\n) to write in new line.
+      In FileWriter we have to provide additional line separator (\n) to write in new line.
       But in BufferedWriter we have a method newLine() to provide line separator.

 L2-03:55 When we had these two writers, What is the need of PrintWriter then?